battermann/sbt-json/README.md

     type Interpreter = Seq[CaseClass] => CaseClassSource

-The interpreters are located in `CaseClassToStringInterpreter` and can be set like this in the `build.sbt` file:
+The interpreters can be set like this in the `build.sbt` file:

-    import CaseClassToStringInterpreter._
+    jsonInterpreter := plainCaseClasses

+or if play-json-formats should be generated:

-    jsonInterpreter := interpretWithPlayJsonFormats
+    jsonInterpreter := plainCaseClasses.withPlayJsonFormats

 ### includeJsValues